allrom/RoRPro/README.md

    + gem capybara-email
    + gem with_model

- - **Acceptance and integration** tests have been written to check if the app works well from the user's
+ - **Acceptance/integration** tests have been written to check if the app works well from the user's
  perspective: creation, editing, deleting of questions and answers, adding links or attach files, voting, searching, adding subscription or comment, selecting the best answer, giving awards.
  - **Unit** tests have been written to test different parts of application in isolation: controllers,